GoogleCloudPlatform/gce-cloud-sql-recommendation-tool/README.md

 1. Script iterates over all projects the script user has access to
 2. Script iterates through all VMs on each project
 3. Script looks at the OS image to determine if it is a Windows OS
-4. If Windows OS, it adds the GTCSRTSAC admininstrative user to the VM (stores password in memory only). **Note:** if the **User=** paramater is passed the script will use this administrative user.
+4. On Windows OS, it adds the GTCSRTSAC admininstrative user to the VM (stores password in memory only). **Note:** if the **User=** parameter is passed the script will use this administrative user.
 5. Records the state of the Serial Access Console (SAC) configuration
 6. If SAC is not enabled on the VM, script enables SAC access
 7. Script executes commands for each step in the Rules.csv definition (if marked as enabled)
 8. Results for each step's commands are stored in the Findings.csv file
 9. After all steps have completed the GTCSRTSAC administrative user is deleted from the VM
-10. The SAC configuration is returned to it's original configuration for the VM (no changes if it was already enabled)
+10. The SAC configuration is returned to its original configuration for the VM (no changes if it was already enabled)
 11. The Findings.csv file is parsed to generate an HTML report of the recommendations
 12. The css, images and HTML are compressed into a Zip file for easy download